kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 #### WordNet

-The first attempt at this was a *WordNet*, a lexical database that aimed to be a machine-readable combination of a dictionary and a thesaurus.
-This consisted of:
+Goal: a lexical database that aimed to be a machine-readable combination of a dictionary and a thesaurus.
+This consists of:

 * synsets, grouping of words that are synonymous in a particular context
 * semantic relations, which connect synsets.
 For example: hypernym (class, eg. canine is a hypernym of dog) and hyponym (specific instance, eg. dog is a hyponym of canine)